School Girl/Zombie Hunter

 is a 2017 third-person shooter video game from D3 Publisher, developed by Tamsoft for the PlayStation 4.
-It has been described as a title and it is considered to be within the Onechanbara series: the setting is, in fact, the same universe.
-However, unlike the Onechanbara games, the game is set in a private institute attacked by zombies while five young girl students have to fight for their survival.
+It has been described as a title and set within the Onechanbara series, in a private institute attacked by zombies while five young girl students have to fight for their survival.
 The game was released in Japan on 12 January 2017 and overseas later that year, and was ported to Windows in 2018, released on Steam.